dexie-space/languages/README.md

+# Archived

+Community translations have been discontinued.
+Thank you to everyone who contributed!

 # dexie Community Translations

 [dexie](https://dexie.space) should be accessible for all, and that includes languages.
 Everyone is invited to improve existing translations or create new ones.